DreamUpstream/node-scraper-microservice/Readme.md

 # Puppeteer Web Scraper with Stealth and Proxy Support

 This project is a customizable Puppeteer-based web scraper that uses dynamic proxies, random user agents, and stealth techniques to evade detection.
-The scraper reads proxies and user agents from external files specified in the `.env` file, making it easy to set up and share with other developers.
+The scraper reads proxies and user agents from external files specified in the `.env` file.
+Or takes in command line arguments.

 ## Features